 - Blend the chilli-cashew to a smooth paste.

-- Butter is optional, but it enhances the flavour.
+- Butter is optional, but it enhances the flavor.

 - Add water if you prefer the thin consistency of the curry.